 - In Brazil, is frequently joked that in the state of Bahia, Carnival lasts all year long.

 - This trope exists in the Netherlands as well, particularly for the southern provinces.
 People from the northern provinces celebrate "carnaval" maybe one day a year.
 In the south, it can last weeks, leading to a lot of jokes about how carnaval never ends south of the great rivers.
-Some people in the southernmost province, Limburg, actually do tend to spend all year preparing for the yearly carnaval, so the trope is partly justified.
+Some people in the southernmost province, Limburg, actually do tend to spend all year preparing for the yearly carnaval.

 - It's always Queensday, too.

 - If the media is to be believed, a small town in Virginia named Chincoteague doesn't even EXIST save for Pony Penning Days.
 We never see what happens there the rest of the year.